-Central locking system ♀ 23.
+Central locking system ⇔ 22.

-To unlock the boot lid, press button on the remote control for at least 2 seconds, or, to open from the inside, press button in the centre console, the boot lid is opened slightly.
+To unlock the boot lid, press on the remote control for at least 2 seconds, or, to open from the inside, press o in the centre console; the boot lid is opened slightly.

-With the doors centrally locked, the boot lid cannot be opened with button in the centre console.
+With the doors centrally locked, the boot lid cannot be opened by pressing in the centre console.